catenglaender/public-notes/ILIAS-development/Presentations/2023/DevConf_March-2023_ITCSS-SCSS/DevConf_March-2023_ITCSS-SCSS.md

 * we couldn't update Bootstrap 3 for years because they switched
 * many modern frameworks with useful concepts use SASS
-* more possibilities e.g. dictionary maps, if, each, functions
+* more possibilities e.g. more strict includes/namespaces, dictionary maps, if, each, functions
 * automatic checks and testing with warning and debug messages

 ---